What is ‘Phishing’?

 - Search on Handshake to see if other students have previously worked with the employer

-- Use your resources at the Career Center and contact a staff member for support
+- Use your resources at the Kuhlin Hub for Career Design and Connections and contact a staff member for support

 The following are tips to help you identify potential fraudulent position postings: